-This split system air conditioner is shipped charged with R410A refrigerant and ready for installation.
-When system is installed according to these instructions, no refrigerant charging is required.
+S6BF Split System Air Conditioners are shipped charged with R410A refrigerant and ready for installation.
 If repairs make it necessary for evacuation and charging, it should only be attempted by qualified trained personnel thoroughly familiar with this equipment.
 Under no circumstances should the owner attempt to install and/or service this equipment.
 Failure to comply with this warning could result in property damage, personal injury, or death.